Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Proof of Theorem

 where the factorization in \eqref{ref94} follows from the fact that $P^{(L)}(\cdot)$ is the uniform distribution over $\calX^L$, which implies that $P^{(L)}(\cdot)$ is a product distribution, and the fact that $\calX^L(\by)$ is a product set.
-More explicitly, \eqref{ref94} is justified since for any given $\by=(y_1,\ldots,y_L)$, it holds that
+More explicitly, \eqref{ref94} is justified since for any $\by=(y_1,\ldots,y_L)$,

 and furthermore,

 Finally, \eqref{ref94} implies that